virtualmikedk/github-slideshow/_posts/0000-01-02-virtualmikedk.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to virtualmikedk slide!"
 ---
 GIT for the win
 Use the left arrow to go back!